dsnopek/godot-docs/tutorials/scripting/gdextension/gdextension_c_example.rst

 assume we are working with a 64-bits build of Godot here, but if you need it you can add ``env.Append(CPPDEFINES=["BUILD_32"])`` to your ``SConstruct`` file.

-The ``// Types.`` comment foreshadows that we'll be adding more things to this file.
+The ``// Types.`` comment foreshadows that we'll be adding more types to this file.
 Let's leave that for later.

 The ``StringName`` struct here is just to hold Godot data, so we don't really